subllings/real-estate-price-predictor/README.md

 ## How to Deploy the API

-To deploy from your local machine:
+To deploy from your local machine, launch next the API deployment script:

 ```bash
 ./cloud/azure/azure_deploy_api.sh
 ```

 ## API Deployment Script – Step-by-Step